Gh0ul5lay3r-91/Cycling-101/README.md

 ### Sign Up Page:
 * Sign up page Image:
     * A nice image showing four cyclists.
-        * This reinforces the idea of cycling together encouraging the user to sign up to the website.
+        * This reinforces the idea of cycling together to encourage the user to sign up to the website.
 * Sign Up Form:
     * The sign up form asks for:
         * Users name